Ladies Room (Mad Men): Plot

-Paul Kinsey tries to come across as a hip man-of-the-world with the African-American man at sandwich cart, but the man deflects Kinsey's comment.
-After Paul gives Peggy Olson the impression that he can be a good friend to her, he then comes on to her.
-Peggy rejects his advance, prompting him to ask "Do you belong to someone else?"
-Peggy expresses annoyance at being targeted by the sexually predatorial males in the office.
-Joan, the office manager, responds by advising Peggy to "enjoy it while it lasts".
+Paul Kinsey tries to come across as a hip man-of-the-world with an African American man at a sandwich cart, but the man deflects Kinsey's comment.
+After Paul gives Peggy the impression that he can be a good friend to her, he then comes on to her.
+Peggy rejects his advance, prompting him to ask, "Do you belong to someone else?"
+Peggy expresses annoyance at being targeted by the sexually predatory males in the office.
+Joan, the office manager, responds by advising Peggy to "enjoy it while it lasts."
 Bert Cooper, the senior partner of Sterling Cooper, is introduced as an eccentric, tolerant old man.

-The Draper's neighbor, Francine, gossips with Betty about their new neighbor, a divorcée named Helen, and Francine suggests that a divorcée may be bad for real estate values.
+The Drapers' neighbor, Francine, gossips with Betty about their new neighbor, a divorcée named Helen; Francine suggests that a divorcée may be bad for real estate values.
 Betty's physicians suggest she try psychoanalysis, an idea that upsets Don.
-Don asks Roger "what do women want?", but Roger has no satisfactory answer.
-He asks the same question of his mistress Midge, who responds "not being asked something like that".
-Draper then comes up with the catch-phrase: "Any excuse to get closer".
-Meanwhile, in Betty's first session with the psychiatrist, she talks about her relationship with her late mother and her insecurities about the new divorcée neighbor.
-After Don and Betty arrive home from dinner, he makes a phone-call to Betty's therapist, shutting himself into his study while the therapist consults his notes from Betty's session.
+Don asks Roger, "What do women want?", but Roger has no satisfactory answer.
+He asks the same question of his mistress Midge, who responds "not being asked something like that."
+Don then comes up with the catchphrase: "Any excuse to get closer."
+Meanwhile, in Betty's first session with the therapist, she talks about her relationship with her late mother and her insecurities about Helen.
+After Don and Betty arrive home from dinner, he makes a phone call to Betty's therapist, shutting himself into his study while the therapist consults his notes from Betty's session.